How To: Apple's Messages App Has Some Cool New Text Editing Features and Effects for iMessage — Here's How It All Works

 At first glance, Apple's Messages app has always seemed pretty basic when it comes to text formatting options.
 However, there were and still are hidden ways to format text in your messages.
 But Apple's latest software updates give us even more ways to dress up text in messages, including more text effects.

-But none of those are very convenient if you just want to use Apple's stock keyboard.
-With Apple's upcoming software, iOS 18, iPadOS 18, and macOS 15 Sequoia — all currently in beta — we finally get built-in formatting options for iMessage conversations.
+But none of the old tricks are very convenient if you just want to use Apple's stock keyboard.
+With Apple's iOS 18, iPadOS 18, and macOS 15 Sequoia software updates — all released on Sept.
+16 — we finally get built-in formatting options for iMessage conversations.
 Unfortunately, it only works with iMessage, so you won't be able to use the new options in SMS or MMS texts or RCS messages.

 You can still use the methods above for formatting text in the Messages app, some of which will be useful when sending spruced-up text to your Android family and friends.